RamiroDLO/coupon_RS/README.md

 # coupon_RS

-Capstone project for the Recommender Systems course (Master Applied Data Science and AI) — a coupon/targeting recommender built on the Dunnhumby **"The Complete Journey"** household-panel grocery dataset.
+Create a coupon/targeting recommender built on the Dunnhumby **"The Complete Journey"** grocery dataset.

 ## Repository structure